-While we eagerly wait for the royal wedding on 19 May, discover more about a royal honeymoon hosted at Polesden Lacey almost 100 years ago.
-The future King George VI and Queen Elizabeth, the Queen Mother spent their first part of their 1923 honeymoon relaxing in the Surrey Hills.
+Discover more about a very special royal honeymoon hosted at Polesden Lacey almost 100 years ago.
+The future King George VI and Queen Elizabeth, the Queen Mother spent the first part of their 1923 honeymoon relaxing at Mrs Greville's house in the Surrey Hills.

 The announcement that the Duke and Duchess of York would spend their honeymoon at Polesden Lacey came on the 4 April 1923, just over three weeks before the wedding.
-As with now, the public were eager to know everything about the royal nuptials, and newspapers and magazines were soon filled with poetic descriptions of the house and gardens.
+As now, the public were eager to know everything about the royal nuptials, and newspapers and magazines were soon filled with poetic descriptions of the house and gardens here.

 " At the moment the bridal retreat is at its fairest.
 April with her generous hand has painted the velvet lawn with a rain of daisies.
 Spring has perfumed cowslips and polyanthus to sweeten the air."